Insight · Government · Saudi Arabia

 The ODRL framework was designed to be neutral on the question of why entities stall at ODRL 3.
 But when you overlay the KSA regulatory environment, the explanation becomes clear.
 Three binding frameworks apply simultaneously to all government entities, and they point in different directions.

 SDAIA Open Data Interim Regulations require open by default: data must be published free of charge, machine-readable, non-discriminatory, and without registration.
-The regulation is the legal basis for the national platform and is the instrument that created the ODRL-3 pages that exist across most entities.
+The regulation is the legal basis for the national open data portal (data.gov.sa) and is the instrument that created the ODRL-3 pages that exist across most entities.

-NCA Data Cybersecurity Controls (DCC-1:2022) require classification before sharing: all entities within ECC scope, which covers all Saudi government bodies and critical national infrastructure operators, must formally classify data across its lifecycle before sharing it.
+NCA Data Cybersecurity Controls (DCC-1:2022) require classification before sharing: all entities within the scope of the National Cybersecurity Authority’s Essential Cybersecurity Controls programme, which covers all Saudi government bodies and critical national infrastructure operators, must formally classify data across its lifecycle before sharing it.
 The classification decision (public, restricted, or confidential) must precede publication.
 In practice, many entities treat the classification process as an unresolved blocker rather than a sequential step, and publish nothing while awaiting formal clearance.

 What the international benchmarks say